Automating-GIS-processes/site/source/lessons/L5/static-maps.rst

 .. ipython:: python
    :suppress:

-    # Get the CRS of the grid
     gridCRS = grid.crs

-    # Reproject geometries using the crs of travel time grid
     roads['geometry'] = roads['geometry'].to_crs(crs=gridCRS)
     metro['geometry'] = metro['geometry'].to_crs(crs=gridCRS)

 Finally we can make a visualization using the ``.plot()`` -function in Geopandas.